State of Decay (video game): Gameplay

-State of Decay contains elements of third person combat and simulation (building base and outposts).
+State of Decay contains elements of third person shooter, combat and simulation (building base and outposts).
 The player is in charge of a small group of survivors and can either follow the storyline or perform tasks that ensure their community's survival.
 The game world is 16 square kilometers, 8 square kilometers of which is playable.

 The player can choose from several locations to build a base, then reinforce and improve it with various facilities like watch towers, gardens, sleeping quarters, kitchens, workshops, medical bays, etc. to help keep survivors safe and healthy.
 Part of the game is balancing the use of resources: food, medicine, ammo and construction materials.
 They can be obtained by scavenging or trading with NPCs.
 Only food can be grown at the base.

 The player can interact with survivors outside of their group: trading with them, helping them or recruiting them.
 The game features two relationship meters, the first determines if a survivor can be recruited, and the second dictates if they can be controlled.
 Only one survivor can be controlled at a time, though the player can ask an AI-controlled survivor to accompany them, and in certain missions, one or more AI-controlled survivors will accompany the player.

 The Storyline mode features around 150 characters, with varying facial features and clothing.
 Each character has a fixed set of "traits" which give them advantages or flaws (such as tire out more easily, or can improve a certain skill faster).
 Except for the story-related characters, most characters can be assigned to survivor groups and be recruited.
 Each character also has an "attitude" parameter, affected by game events (a near death experience, death of another character, or having accomplished a difficult task).
 These attitudes can affect their behaviors, sometimes requiring player intervention.